Tuesday, February 25th, 2020

 Once you have installed the plastic encapsulation and installed the drainage system, you will still need a proper system that will condition or clean the air to control moisture levels in the crawl space.
 A dehumidifier with a remote monitoring device is the best option as it sends alerts in case of water or high humidity levels.
 A unit goes for $780-$1,000.

-Hiring a local contractor will cost you anywhere from $3,000 to $10,000 or more, depending on the quality of products used by different contractors.
-Additional tasks such as wood treatment, mold and fungi removal, pest control and crawl space repairs may be done before or at the time of encapsulation.
+Hiring a local contractor could cost you anywhere from $3,000 to $10,000 or more, depending on the quality of products used by different contractors.
+Additional tasks such as wood treatment, mold and fungi removal, pest control, and crawl space repairs may be done before or at the time of encapsulation.
 All these will attract an extra charge too.

 If you are on a budget, you may be tempted to perform a DIY as it’s cheaper.
 But have you considered the implications of a poorly encapsulated crawl space?
 Improper installation means moisture will still get into your crawl space and cause many problems.
 You may also end up hiring a professional to complete your job.
 This will be a waste of time and money.
 For this reason, you should let a skilled professional handle the encapsulation.

 Thinking of encapsulating your crawl space but don’t know where to start?
 Contact your local basement contractor in Ohio and request a free crawl space encapsulation quote for your next waterproofing project.
-We’ll give you a written estimate and recommend the best solution.
+We’ll complete a thorough inspection of your crawl space, give you a written estimate and recommend the best solution.